scireum/sirius-biz/src/main/java/sirius/biz/storage/README.md

 # Storage Facility

-This framework is responsible for storing managing and retrieving binary data.
+This framework is responsible for storing, managing and retrieving binary data.
 As it covers quite a range of functionality it is split into three layers which build on top of each other.

 ## Layer 1 - Object Store

-The lowest layer provides an API which permits to store objects (chunks of binary data).
+The lowest layer provides an API to store objects (chunks of binary data).
 The main entry point is [ObjectStorage](layer1/ObjectStorage.java) which provides access to the configured storage spaces.
 A space can be compared to **buckets** in the Amazon S3 terminology.